+Troop # and Town Council

+Patrol Name Camp Week

+Patrol Leader -

+Scoutmaster

-Troop # and Town Camp Week Patrol Leader Scoutmaster The Honor Patrol Award will be made to each patrol that meets th e following requirements: ♦ The patrol must have four or more patrol members in ca nmp. ♦ The patrol leader must register his patrol at the camp of fice by 5pm Monday. e week; it should be on $8-1/2 \times 11$ sheets of paper in a diary d the Scoutmaster must check the log on Wednesday during hal check. ◆ As a patrol, do a distinctive service for Camp Resolute a made Wednesday.
-The project must be completed by lux Project: 7 ♦ Cooperate with other patrols of the Troop in planning at details must be included of the part the patrol was response. nd conducting at least one troop campfire program.
-In the log onsible for and successfully completed.
-1 1 chedule utilizing the opportunities of the troop scheduled vantage, including attending a camp afternoon program each ♦ The troop leader must approve and sign this form, as every program to his/her satisfaction and that the objectives has ridence that the patrol has participated in the whole troop ave been met. ♦ Attend at least one afternoon program each day.
-Monday: Tuesday: W Vednesday: Thursday: • Participate in the Resolute Quest as a patrol.
-NOTE: This applicatio n is due by lunch Friday.
-This patrol has qualified for the Honor Patrol Award in all signatures. l requirements listed above, and as evidenced by our Patrol Leader Scoutmaster Approved by: Assistant Camp Director Program
+The Honor Patrol Award will be made to each patrol that meets the following requirements:

+- The patrol must have four or more patrol members in camp. - The patrol leader must register his patrol at the camp office by 5pm Monday. - The patrol must keep a log of patrol activities during the week; it should be on 8-1/2 x 11 sheets of paper in a diary form and not just timetable.
+The senior patrol leader and the Scoutmaster must check the log on Wednesday during siesta for a preliminary review, and on Friday for the final check. - Cooperate with other patrols of the Troop in planning and conducting at least one troop campfire program.
+In the log, details must be included of the part the patrol was responsible for and successfully completed. - The patrol must plan and carry out an effective patrol schedule utilizing the opportunities of the troop scheduled activities and camp program areas to the patrols best advantage, including attending a camp afternoon program each day. - The troop leader must approve and sign this form, as evidence that the patrol has participated in the whole troop program to his/her satisfaction and that the objectives have been met. - Attend at least one afternoon program each day.
+Monday: \\\\\\ Tuesday: \\\\\\ Wednesday: \\\\\ Thursday: \\\\\\ - Participate in the Resolute Quest as a patrol.

+NOTE: This application is due by lunch Friday.

+This patrol has qualified for the Honor Patrol Award in all requirements listed above, and as evidenced by our signatures.